Expand your awareness, knowledge and actions around gender and sexuality inclusion.

 Q&A Trainings are typically 2-3 hours in length and are led by trained co-facilitation teams.
 Q&A Trainings can be requested by/for specific groups (i.e. instructors, student organizations, University offices, etc.), and are also held in an open format throughout the academic year for any member of the DU community.
-See our calendar for upcoming open sessions (if none are posted, then we're still scheduling with our facilitators and facilities!), or visit our FAQ page about scheduling a session for your group.

 There are three Q&A Training Levels.
 Click to expand each description.

 Designed to provide participants with foundational knowledge, awareness, and skills regarding LGBTIQ+ and Ally communities at DU and beyond.
 This Level CAN be mandatory for employee groups, courses, organizations, academic programs, etc., at the discretion of the supervisor, faculty or other leader.

 - Gain awareness of diversity of identities within LGBTIQ communities